Thomas & Friends: Hero of the Rails: Merchandise and tie-ins

 To promote the film, the 2009 Day Out with Thomas events in North America was known as "The Hero of the Rails Tour" was held at locations such as the Illinois Railway Museum, where guests could participate in activities such as arts and crafts or ride on a 15-ton replica of Thomas the Tank Engine.

 A mobile app (entitled Thomas & Friends: Hero of the Rails) was developed by Callaway Digital Arts and released on 13 May 2011.
 Kirkus Reviews rated the app positively, commenting that it "delivers the same predictable experience they relish in video and book form, gently augmented with interactive enhancements."

-A video game adaptation of the film was also released to the Nintendo Wii and the DS in Europe on 20 August 2010.
-It was to be released in North America, but it has appeared to be cancelled indefinitely.
+A video game adaptation of the film was also released on the Wii and Nintendo DS in Europe on 20 August 2010.
+It was set to be released in North America, but was quietly cancelled.

 The movie was adapted into a Little Golden Book by the same name, which released on 11 May 2010.